Jack the Giant Killer: Plot

 This plot summary is based on a text published c.
 1760 by John Cotton and Joshua Eddowes, which in its turn was based on a chapbook c.
 1711, and reprinted in The Classic Fairy Tales by Iona and Peter Opie in 1974.

 The tale is set during the reign of King Arthur and tells of a young Cornish farmer's son named Jack who is not only strong but so clever he easily confounds the learned with his penetrating wit.
 Jack encounters a livestock-eating giant called Cormoran (Cornish: 'The Giant of the Sea' SWF:Kowr-Mor-An) and lures him to his death in a pit trap.
 Jack is dubbed 'Jack the Giant-Killer' for this feat and receives not only the giant's wealth, but a sword and belt to commemorate the event.

 A man-eating giant named Blunderbore vows vengeance for Cormoran's death and carries Jack off to an enchanted castle.
 Jack manages to slay Blunderbore and his brother Rebecks by hanging and stabbing them.
 He frees three ladies held captive in the giant's castle.

-On a trip into Wales, Jack tricks a two-headed Welsh giant into slashing his own belly open.
+On a trip into Wales, Jack tricks an unnamed two-headed Welsh giant into slashing his own belly open.
 King Arthur's son now enters the story and Jack becomes his servant.

 They spend the night with a three-headed giant and rob him in the morning.
-In gratitude for having spared his castle, the three-headed giant gives Jack a magic sword, a cap of knowledge, a cloak of invisibility, and shoes of swiftness.
+In gratitude for having spared his life and his castle, the three-headed giant gives Jack a magic sword, a cap of knowledge, a cloak of invisibility, and shoes of swiftness.